microsoft/dotnet/Documentation/compatibility/workflow-designer-accessibility-4-8.md

       </runtime>
     </configuration>
 ```
-Applications that target the .NET Framework 4.8 or later and want to preserve the legacy accessibility behavior can opt in to the use of legacy accessibility features by explicitly setting this AppContext switch to `true`.
+Applications that target the .NET Framework 4.8 and want to preserve the legacy accessibility behavior can opt in to the use of legacy accessibility features by explicitly setting this AppContext switch to `true`.

 ### Affected APIs